World Series teed up: Harper, Phillies go deep, face Astros - WHIZ News

 Weather won’t be an issue with the retractable roof in Houston.
 No telling what the elements will be with the open air in Philly.

-With the likes of Jose Altuve, Rhys Hoskins, Jeremy Peña and Alec Bohm, this World Series is a best-of-seven matchup representing some of the game’s best present and future.
+With the likes of Jose Altuve, ALCS MVP Jeremy Peña, Rhys Hoskins and Alec Bohm, this World Series is a best-of-seven matchup representing some of the game’s best present and future.
 Plus a good piece of the past — remember, these teams have played each other nearly 600 times.

 There was the thrilling 1980 NL Championship Series, when Mike Schmidt, Pete Rose, Steve Carlton and the Fightin’ Phils outlasted Nolan Ryan at the Astrodome on the way to their first World Series title.